 Getting the best possible deal from your settlement agreement in Guildford

 It can sometimes be difficult to know if the settlement agreement being offered to you is a good deal or not, especially if you have never been involved with one before.
-Our experienced employment solicitors, based in our Guildford office, can offer advice that is tailored to your specific circumstances and take into account all of the factors and events during this period of employment that have led up to the settlement agreement being offered.
+As one of the most experienced settlement agreement law firms in the Guildford area, we can offer advice that is tailored to your specific circumstances and take into account all of the factors and events during this period of employment that have led up to the settlement agreement being offered.

 The sum of money offered in the agreement will need to be weighed up against the rights that you will be waiving if you are to sign it and also against any potential legal action that you could potentially take if you were to choose to reject the settlement agreement and make an employment tribunal claim instead.
 Our employment law team in Guildford have the expertise needed to support you in making the right choice for your life and future.

-In addition to our team of experienced employment law specialists in Guildford, we also have offices in London, Richmond, Lymington, Southampton and Woking.
-Get in touch today to find out how we can help you with a settlement agreement or any other aspect of employment law.
+Get in touch with a Moore Barlow settlement agreement lawyer in Guildford today to find out how we can help you with this type of situation or any other aspect of employment law.